NVlabs/Deep_Object_Pose/scripts/nvisii_data_gen/readme.md

 # Description

-This uses [NViSII](https://github.com/owl-project/NVISII) to generate synthetic data for training DOPE.
+These sample scripts use [NViSII](https://github.com/owl-project/NVISII) to generate synthetic data for training the [DOPE](https://github.com/NVlabs/Deep_Object_Pose) object pose estimator.
-You will need a few things in order to generate the data.
+The data can also be used for training other networks.
-You need NVIDIA drivers 450 or above, and we highly recommend a GPU with RTX as ray tracing can be costly on a non RTX gpu.
+To generate the data, you will need NVIDIA drivers 450 or above.
+We also highly recommend a GPU with RTX capabilities, as ray tracing can be costly on a non-RTX GPU.

 # Installation
 ```